First Timer's Guide - Ski & Snowboard Rental Shop

 Visit http://www.lidsonkids.org/ for more

-information.
-Helmets are available for rent and for purchase at
+also available for purchase at Liberty.

 For your convenience, you can print a

 rental form here and complete it before your visit!

 Now, onto the snow for your lesson...